developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/guide/about/index.md

 Enterprise Browser 1.6 and higher will no longer support devices running Android Jelly Bean.
 For Jelly Bean support, please use [Enterprise Browser 1.5](../../../../enterprise-browser/1-5/guide/about) or lower.

 #### Zebra Android Device Support
-Enterprise Browser 1.6 now supports new and existing devices running Android 5.0 Lollipop and 6.0 Marshmallow:
+Enterprise Browser 1.6 now supports new and existing devices running Android 5.0 Lollipop and Android 6.0 Marshmallow:

 * **ET50** with Android Lollipop
 * **ET55** with Android Lollipop